 Without a responsive website design, it’s possible that your users might not have a good experience.
 Your web design needs to respond to the environment and user behavior, for example, desktop navigation would be very different from mobile navigation.
 It is important for website designing to be efficient in this aspect.

-It’s easy to see why good UI / UX design is needed when it comes to driving traffic and increasing engagement.
+It’s easy to see why good UI / UX design is needed when it comes to driving traffic and increasing website engagement.
 Your website needs to function based on well-studied logic, with simple and clear micro-interactions, rapid system feedback, attractive products, and have an efficient payment process, as well as other information and functionalities that may pertain to your brand and industry.